udoma-co/terraform-provider-udoma/docs/resources/workflow_definition.md

 - `env_vars` (Map of String) A map of environment variables to be set for the workflow execution
 - `icon` (String) The icon to be displayed on the manual workflow execution page
 - `init_step` (String) Optional JSON serialised initial step definition
+- `name_expression` (String) An optional JS expression to be used to compute the name of the workflow execution.
+If not set, the name of the definition will be used for new executions
 - `steps` (String) The JSON serialised step definitions

 ### Read-Only